(Disclosure: Some of the links below may be affiliate links)

-Overall, we did a good job at keeping these expenses reasonable.
+Overall, we did a good job of keeping these expenses reasonable.
 And we also learned some things later on.

 Overall, there are many things you can do to spend less for your newborn while not changing anything to his quality of life.
 In this article, I share our tips on how to save money with your newborn.

 1. Do not buy (too many) tiny clothes

 When a baby is born, he generally wears size 50 clothes.
 However, these clothes are pretty much useless.
 At most, they will last one month, usually much less than that.

 We bought some size 50 clothes, but we would recommend not buying any.
 Buy some size 56 or 62 clothes, and you will be good for at least an entire month, not only a few weeks.